HPCBio/BW_VariantCalling/README.md

 2.2, and the sampleinformation file path as well.
 It would change depending on the analysis type required.

-In a nutshell, the various parameters and how they are specified are given below:
+In a nutshell, the template below shows the various parameters and how they can be specified.
+It should be noted that the pipeline is case sensitive to the parameters’ names.

   -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
   \#\# i/o